 Kids who have symptoms of Rett syndrome should see a neurologist or neurodevelopmental pediatrician for testing to determine a diagnosis.

 Although there is not yet a cure for Rett syndrome, treatment can minimize its effects.
 As part of a comprehensive treatment plan, specialists can recommend ways to:

 Rett syndrome treatment options might include:

-- Assistive technology for custom seating and mobility equipment to improve or maintain independence.
+- Orthotics, Prosthetics and Seating for custom seating and mobility equipment to improve or maintain independence.

 - Braces (also known as orthoses) to help manage bone and joint deformities.